atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/at_hello_world.md

 ### Scan

-Now that we've "put" information on our secondary, we'd now like to retrieve that key in order to read the information associated with it.
+Now that we've "put" information on our secondary, we'd like to retrieve that key in order to read the information associated with it.
 In order to display values that we’ve stored, we first need to scan a secondary server for relevant AtKey objects (i.e. those that belong to the “namespace” of the application) and retrieve the values corresponding to those AtKeys.

 ```dart
 _scan() async {